Game

 • Avoid Close Proximity: Even calm-seeming hogs can become aggressive quickly.

 Always maintain a safe distance and prioritize your safety over getting closer for a better shot.
+Also, make sure you follow the rules and regulations in the area where you plan to hunt.
+Rules help keep you safe!

 A close-up of a handgun in someone's hands aimed toward a target.